nolanmccleary/adversarially_testing_perceptual_hashing/README.md

 </details>

 The code above is somewhat non-intuitive, so explaining it may be a good idea. `generate_pdq_batched`, `_generate_pdq`, and `jarosz_filter` are functionally straightforward.
 Ironically, the Jarosz filterning and decimation were the most difficult parts in the pipeline to write code for, despite being the easiest to internally visualize, at least in my opinion.
 It's also a good way to get metaphorically thrown into the deep end of PyTorch syntax without a life jacket or water wings.
 However, a large inflatable flamingo that is somewhat difficult to climb onto will be provided in the form of what I am about to write.
-I will now attempt to explain PDQ Torch code:
+I will now attempt to explain my PDQ Torch code.

 ### 5.1.1 PDQ Code Explained

-`jarosz_filter` really returns the decimated filtered tensor, but that is self-evident. `jaros_pdq_tent` is also fairly straightforward if you are familiar with the Jarosz technique of implementing 2D filters through consecutive pairs of 1D filter passes.
-One pass along each of the rows (i.e. each row gets a 1D filter slid down it, ideally in true parallel depending on your chosen hardware), and one pass along each of the columns.
+`jarosz_filter` really returns the decimated filtered tensor via `pdq_decimate`, but that is self-evident, and the decimation function is easy enough to understand. `jaros_pdq_tent` is also fairly straightforward if you are familiar with the Jarosz technique of implementing 2D filters through consecutive pairs of 1D filter passes.
+Each row gets a 1D filter slid down it, and then one pass along each of the columns or vice versa.
 Because we want a tent filter, we do this twice.
-We could keep doing this to get a smoother and smoother filter, but that is excessive, and our hardware is already in zone 4 if we are doing thousands of these in parallel (like during a gradient calculation).
+We could keep doing this to get a smoother and smoother filter, but that is excessive, and our hardware will already be in zone 4 if we are doing thousands of these in parallel (like during a gradient calculation).

 The annoying parts are really in the details regarding how these lower-level bits are implemented efficiently.

 Once again, we are using 2D tent filter as our functional transformation.
 There are two ways that we can achieve separability here, and we can apply them in either order.
 I will go in the intuitive order, but that will also involve me going on a tangent here, and you will like it.
 We can separate a 2D 'bell' kernel into two 1D 'bell' kernels e.g. ```[0.25, 0.5, 1.5, 0.5, 0.25]``` and ```[[0.25, 0.5, 1.5, 0.5, 0.25]]```.
-We can do a parallelized pass along one axis, modify the tensor, and do another along the other axis (assuming a 2D tensor), wherein the first pass's modifications to the tensor get 'spread out' by the second pass such that the resultant effect is equivalent to a 2D filter kernel composed of the outer product of the vertical and horizontal kernels e.g.
+We can do a parallelized pass along one axis, modify the tensor, then do another along the other axis (assuming a 2D tensor), wherein the first pass's modifications to the tensor get 'spread out' by the second pass, such that the resultant effect is equivalent to a 2D filter kernel composed of the outer product of the vertical and horizontal kernels e.g.

 ```
 [[0.0625, 0.125, 0.375, 0.125, 0.0625],